DjangoGirls/organizer-manual/accessibility/README.md

 - Is the venue allergy-free and scent-free?
 Consider creating a [scent policy](https://portland.adacamp.org/policies/#scent) and asking  attendees to not wear perfume to the event, for folks who have allergies, asthma, or are prone to migraines.

-### Sight impairments
+### Blind or low-sight attendees

-To welcome attendees with sight impairments, first speak to your coaches.
-Someone coaching an attendee with a sight impairment should first and foremost be flexible.
-An attendee with a sight impairment probably already has a screen reader set up on their machine that they are used to, so the installation party is a great opportunity for a coach to get to know this attendee's setup.
+To welcome attendees with blind or low vision, first speak to your coaches.
+Someone coaching an attendee with low vision should first and foremost be flexible.
+An attendee with low vision may already have a screen reader set up on their machine that they are used to, so the installation party is a great opportunity for a coach to get to know this attendee's setup.

-Not all attendees who are sight impaired are blind, so make sure that any presenters giving lightning talks are using a large font on their screen.
+Not all attendees who have low vision are blind, so make sure that any presenters giving lightning talks are using a large font on their screen.
 (Remember that code in particular can be hard to read on a PowerPoint.)
-Ask your presenters to prepare handouts in at least 18-point font.
+Ask your presenters to prepare handouts in a large font.
 (If your coaches are giving talks, ask them to give you a digital file in advance so you can make copies beforehand; ideally, coaches shouldn't be out money to participate in your workshop!)
 Ask your presenters to also remember to verbally describe any images that are in their presentations.

 Make sure the web site and materials you prepare for the workshop pass the [Web AIM Contrast Checker](http://webaim.org/resources/contrastchecker/).